top of page

 Anyone intending to work in care should start their own training by undertaking the Care Certificate.

 People must never overestimate their own knowledge because they have a university degree.
-Someone's life depends on this!
+Someone's life depends on knowing the right thing to do!

 Care support is fast moving and dynamic work, and even the smallest mistake can result in serious harm or even death of a client.
 Therefore, everyone must ensure they undertake the appropriate Care Certificate basic training in order to provide safe care and support.